Motors and Impossible Firing Patterns in the Parallel Chip-Firing Game: Acknowledgements

 \section{Acknowledgements}

 We thank the MIT PRIMES program for supporting the research that brought us together.
-We thank Tiankai Liu for improving upon a previous proof of Theorem~\ref{morale}.
-We would also like to thank Anne Fey, Lionel Levine and Tanya Khovanova for helpful discussions.
-Yan X Zhang was supported by an NSF Graduate Fellowship.
+We thank Tiankai~Liu for improving upon a previous proof of Theorem~\ref{morale}.
+We would also like to thank \mbox{Anne Fey}, \mbox{Lionel Levine} and \mbox{Tanya Khovanova} for helpful discussions.
+Finally, we thank the anonymous referees who helped greatly improve the readability of the paper. \mbox{Yan X Zhang} was supported by an NSF Graduate Fellowship.